mrfdev/CMI/Resources/FAQ/cmi-running-1.17.1.md

 - This is made for CMI 9 and a Spigot or Paper server on version 1.17.1.
 Apply steps to other (lower) versions accordingly.
 - CMILib will be required.
 Zrips' libraries and other resources are linked below.

+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> 1.18

+- Is there a build for 1.18?
+No. Not yet.
+- Will there be a build for 1.18?
+Yes, most likely.
+- Do I need to buy a new license to upgrade?
+No.
+- Can I upgrade from an older version of CMI to the build for 1.18?
+The best result is to have your currently CMI build be the latest version (9.0.7.0) and the latest version of CMILib.
+You do not have to fresh-install CMI in order to use it on 1.18 (once there is a build for it that supports 1.18)
+- CMILib will be required?
+Yes.
+- So where do I download it?
+You cannot currently download CMI for 1.18, it's still being developed.
+It will be ready when it is ready.

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backup

 - First, I strongly recommend before making any changes to your live server to take it offline with /stop and make a complete backup of the full directory, do not forget to backup your MySQL databases if you use any.